bhargav3/hathway-autologin/readme.md

 ##Support

-- Please send in your requests by opening an issue on Bitbucket.
+- Please send in your requests by opening an issue on Github.